You may assume you should have a dental check-up every 6 months, but some people may not need to go so often and others may need more frequent checks.

 If these habits could lead to problems in the future, he or she will explain what you might be at risk of, as well as the associated treatments and costs that might be needed.

 If you have a build up of calcified plaque, otherwise known as tartar build up, you will need a scale and polish.
 This will remove the plaque and tartar below the gum line.

 If your dentist finds further problems, they will recommend the next steps you will need to take.
 This could be the need for fillings to damaged or decayed teeth, treatment for gum disease or further tests to aid diagnosis.
 This usually comes in the form of a written treatment plan, which you sign before commencing any treatment.
 If this is not offered, please feel free to ask for one.

 Your dentist will decide and inform you at the time of your appointment what, if any, treatment you may need.
 An NHS dental examination in Scotland is free of charge.
-You will be able to access NHS dental treatment free of charge if you are under 18, are aged 18 and in full time education, are pregnant or a nursing mother.
+You will be able to access NHS dental treatment free of charge in some cases.

 Everyone who falls out with the categories entitled to free dental treatment will be required to pay 80% of their NHS dental treatment costs up to maximum of £384 per course of treatment.